 Regardless of the project management methodology, there are a few things you’ll want to watch out for when putting together a project scope.
 Like any other business document, the clearer it is, the better.
 The project scope needs to be interpreted by all involved parties and needs to be easy to reference if needed to demonstrate what is included in the scope and what is not.

 Avoid the following issues when putting together the project scope during your scope planning process:

 This step is perhaps the most impactful when it comes to financial management.
 As we know, every aspect of a project is connected to a budget line item.
-Your scope, when planned and controlled properly, manages the definition and execution of those line items, from labor, to number of hours of work, to level of effort.
+Your scope, when planned and controlled properly, manages the definition and execution of those line items, from labor to the number of hours of work to the level of effort.

 There are several reasons why the scope closing is so important:

-Contact us today to schedule a demo and learn more about gaining customer centricity on a single platform, which runs on the Salesforce cloud, and see how it can streamline your operations and put your customers at the center of everything you do.
+Schedule a demo today and learn more about gaining customer-centricity on a single platform, which runs on the Salesforce cloud, and see how it can streamline your operations and put your customers at the center of everything you do.